February 25, 2022

 Stop for a pint at Bridge Road Brewers

 Where is it?
-285km south of Sydney; about a four-hour drive down the Princes Hwy; a two-hour drive from Canberra.
+285km south of Sydney; about a four-hour drive down the Princes Hwy on the NSW South Coast; a two-hour drive from Canberra.

 A beautiful seaside town at the mouth of the Clyde River, Bateman’s Bay is tucked between beaches perfect for fishing, swimming and paddling.
 Navigate the Clyde’s 38 km of river, which winds through national park.
 Visit oyster farms along the way (Wray Street Oyster Shed, The Pearly Oyster Bar, Ralston Bros).